SpangeWenkies/markovmath/README.md

 * measurable sets are typically the **Borel σ-algebra**,
 * Markov kernels are measurable in the state variable,
-* and many results (regular conditional probabilities, disintegrations, etc.) behave well.
+* many results (regular conditional probabilities, disintegrations, etc.) behave well.

 ### Symmetry, Dirichlet forms, and Hunt processes